THE MAKING OF MALT WHISKY

 6. Spirit Safe

 All the distillates pass through the spirit safe – whose locks were traditionally controlled by the Customs & Excise.
-The stillman uses all his years of experience to test and judge the various distillates without being able to come into physical contact with the spirit.
+The stillhouse worker uses all their years of experience to test and judge the various distillates without being able to come into physical contact with the spirit.

 The newly distilled, colourless, fiery spirit reduced to maturing strength, 63% alcohol by volume, is filled into oak casks which may have previously contained Scotch whisky, bourbon or sherry, and the maturation process begins.